LamAnnieV/Run_Jenkins_Build_and_Deploy_to_EB_Deployment02/README.md

 ## Step #5:  Download URL Shortner Application from the Jenkins Server to local desktop to be uploaded to the Production Server.

-****The application can be uploaded from GitHub, however, downloading the applicaiotn from the Jenkins server will****
+****The application can be uploaded from GitHub, however, downloading the application from the Jenkins server will****
 1. Ensure the application being deployed is the same as the application that was tested
 2. If there are any issues with the deployment, there are test results from Jenkins that can be referenced

-**Powershell command to secure copy files from a remote Ubuntu server to local Windows Server via SSH tunnel using a local Windows Powershell**
+**Windows Powershell command to secure copy files from a remote Ubuntu server to local Windows Server via SSH tunnel**

 -   $scp ubuntu@insert_ip_address_here:insert_absolute_directory_path_here/insert_file_name_here_including_extention .

-## Step #6:  Deploy Application on AWS ELASTIC BEANSTALK
+## Step #6:  Deploy Application to AWS ELASTIC BEANSTALK

 **Create EC2 Role**